You don’t need to have private health insurance to be seen at the Emergency Centre – only patients requiring hospital admission need to be insured.

 Accounts are prepared after the consultation.
 Patients are required to finalise their account after they see the doctor and before they leave the Emergency Centre.
 Reception staff will provide more information, answer any queries, and complete an Informed Financial Consent with you.
 Electronic Medicare payment, EFTPOS and credit card payment systems are available.

-A visit to our private Emergency Centre only costs $310 for most patients
+A visit to our private Emergency Centre only costs $350 for most patients and $220 for concession card holders and children under the age of 16.

 The remainder of our costs are covered by Medicare, which can vary depending on the duration and complexity of your visit.
-This Medicare component will also be charged to you and then reimbursed to a bank account of your choice, usually next business day if not immediately.
+With your approval, this Medicare component will be billed to Medicare on your behalf.

-If you need services such as X-rays or blood tests, the most common ones will also be paid for by Medicare.
-The main exception to this is an MRI scan which can range from $195 to $470 if it is particularly complex (multiple regions).
-Another example is an accelerated test for infectious disease, which can cost $50.
+If you need services such as X-rays or blood tests will also be paid for by Medicare.
+The main exception is an accelerated test for infectious disease, which can cost $50.
 These fees and Medicare claims will come via our partners such as QML Pathology and Buderim Private Medical Imaging.

-If you have an accident at work or other health issue and believe that it can be claimed on WorkCover, we charge the fees prescribed by the government for reimbursement by WorkCover.
+If you have an accident at work or other health issue and believe that it can be claimed on WorkCover QLD or via self-insured companies, we charge the fees prescribed by the government for reimbursement by WorkCover QLD.
 There will be no out-of-pocket costs.
 As you leave we will give you an invoice to include in the claims process.
 Please note however that should the claim be denied, you will be required to pay the bill (e.g. if not found to be work related).

 Services to Veteran’s Health Card holders are paid for by the Department of Veteran’s Affairs which means no out-of-pocket expenses for you with the appropriate DVA Health Card.